 An article in the Rantoul Press announcing its closing notes the newspaper had a circulation of nearly 13,000 in the 1970s.
 But the final issue of the newspaper is going out to fewer than 600 subscribers.

-The Champaign News-Gazette bought the Rantoul Press in 2004, and Community Media Group acquired the weekly when it bought the News-Gazette last year.
-Hinton says he will continue to cover Rantoul area news, for the the News-Gazette’s “Our County” section, where he edits.
+The Champaign News-Gazette bought the Rantoul Press in 2004, and Community Media Group acquired the weekly when it bought the News-Gazette in 2019.
+Hinton says he will continue to cover Rantoul area news, for the the News-Gazette’s “Our County” section, which he also edits.